AgneteSteine/agnetesteine.github.io/_posts/2020-03-22-what-are-the-different-e-book-devices-and-how-do-they-differ.markdown

 **References**:

-Falcone, J. (2012).
-‘Kindle Vs. Nook Vs. iPad: Which E-Book Reader Should You Buy?’ [online] CNET.
+Falcone, J. (2012) ‘Kindle Vs. Nook Vs. iPad: Which E-Book Reader Should You Buy?’ [online] CNET.
 Available at: <https://www.cnet.com/news/kindle-vs-nook-vs-ipad-which-e-book-reader-should-you-buy/> [Accessed 22 March 2020].

-Kozlowski, M. (2015).
-‘The State Of The E-Reader Industry In 2015’ [online] Good e-Reader.
+Kozlowski, M. (2015) ‘The State Of The E-Reader Industry In 2015’ [online] Good e-Reader.
 Available at: <https://goodereader.com/blog/electronic-readers/the-state-of-e-reader-industry-in-2015> [Accessed 22 March 2020].

-Lirtuel.be. (n.d.).
+Lirtuel.be. (n.d.)
 ‘Introduction To Ebooks And E-Reading Devices - Lirtuel’ [online] Available at: <http://www.lirtuel.be/help/introduction?l=en> [Accessed 22 March 2020].

-Maxim, A. and Maxim, A. (2012).
-The Role of e-books in Reshaping the Publishing Industry.
+Maxim, A. and Maxim, A. (2012) 'The Role of e-books in Reshaping the Publishing Industry.'
 Procedia - Social and Behavioral Sciences, 62, p.
 1046-1050.

-Saltzman, M. (2020).
-‘Pros And Cons Of Tablets Vs. E-Book Readers’ [online] AARP.
+Saltzman, M. (2020) ‘Pros And Cons Of Tablets Vs. E-Book Readers’ [online] AARP.
 Available at: <https://www.aarp.org/home-family/personal-technology/info-2020/tablet-vs-e-reader.html> [Accessed 22 March 2020].